QubesOS/qubes-doc/managing-os/windows-appvms.md

 -   Support for qvm-run and generic qrexec for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
 -   Xen PV drivers for Windows that increase performance compared to qemu emulated devices

-Qubes Windows Tools are not open source and are distributed under a commercial license and their source code is not publicly available.
-Current status is: **Beta**.
+Qubes Windows Tools are open source and are distributed under a GPL license.

 NOTE: Currently only 64-bit versions of Windows 7 are supported by Qubes Windows Tools.
 Only emulated SVGA GPU is supported (althought [there has been reports](https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA) on working GPU pass-through).